bazmonk/digigurdy-baz/README.md

 https://www.youtube.com/watch?v=yC0skMH7qog

-The keys for navigating the menus work much like John Dingley's code.
+The keys for navigating the menus work much like the original code did.
 The bottom row represent number choices in menus, 1-6 starting from the left.
-The "OK" or "O" button is the top right, and the "Back" or X button is the top left:
+The "OK" or "O" button is the top right, and the "Back" or "X" button is the top left:

 ![keybox pic](https://raw.githubusercontent.com/wiki/bazmonk/digigurdy-baz/keys-full.jpeg)